bigsaem/Raid-Boss/README.md

 We are the Raid Boss.
 This is a web app that allows users to input whatever ingredients they have in their fridge, and returns some recipes using these ingredients, along with the instructions to make them.

 Various languages, libraries, frameworks, and tools are used to make this app.
-These include HTML5, CSS, Bootstrap, JavaScript, JQuery, PHP, Composer, Ajax, Unirest, Phaser, and APIs.
+These include *HTML5, CSS, Bootstrap, JavaScript, JQuery, PHP, Composer, Ajax, Unirest, Phaser, and APIs*.

 This app can be accessed online through [TapNCook.ca](http://www.tapncook.ca/).